Open Consulting Hours*

 To Schedule an Appointment:

-Please choose an appointment time in our Google Calendar.
-This requires you to have a Google account.
+Use your Google account to choose an appointment time on our Google Calendar.
 Time is allocated in 30 minute blocks.
 It is not allowed to sign up for a 1 hour long block.
 We hope you will visit, discuss your questions, then do some work on your own and schedule another appointment when new questions arise.
+It is strongly encouraged to include a description of the help you are requesting in the "Description" field of the appointment block when you schedule an appointment.
+This will help our GRAs prepare as needed before meeting with you.

 The expertise of the consultants will vary from day to day; sometimes, we have experts available in Mplus, R, Stata, SAS, and so forth.
 Consultants will generally be able to answer "general framework" questions, while detailed questions may require us to do some research and get back with you with an answer.
-We have a discussion list for methods questions, kuant-l, on which we might ask your question.
+In addition, please feel free to join the methods email discussion list, kuant-l.
+Members are allowed to ask questions.

 Open Consulting Hours are especially good for specific questions like: